roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/README.md

 ### Installation

-Set up a virtual environment and install dependencies:
+Set up a virtual environment and install dependencies with the following command:

 ```bash
 $ ./scripts/setup.sh
 ```

 You must be setup to [access Roboto programmatically](https://docs.roboto.ai/getting-started/programmatic-access.html).
-Verify with:
+Verify with the following command:
 ```bash
 $ .venv/bin/roboto users whoami
 ```

 ### Deployment

-Build and deploy to the Roboto Platform:
+Build and deploy to the Roboto Platform with the following commands:

 ```bash
 $ ./scripts/build.sh